Chromatic Filters & Tinted Lenses for Visual Snow Syndrome

 BPI-Omega and BPI-Mu Lenses

-BPI-Omega and BPI-Mu lenses are specifically designed to filter shorter blue wavelengths, and are designed to reduce light sensitivity and visual snow, making them particularly beneficial for individuals with VSS who experience symptoms in high screen-use environments and under intense artificial lighting.
-BPI lenses are recommended for prolonged screen exposure and outdoor sunlight.
+BPI-Omega and BPI-Mu lenses are designed to specifically filter shorter blue wavelengths, which are known to exacerbate light sensitivity and visual snow symptoms.
+These lenses are particularly beneficial for individuals with VSS who experience discomfort in high screen-use environments or under intense artificial lighting.
+They are an excellent choice for prolonged screen exposure or outdoor activities where sunlight can worsen symptoms.

 Available from: BPI (Brain Power Incorporated)